aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheFailoverPlugin.md

 ### FailoverFailedError

 When the AWS NodeJS Wrapper throws a `FailoverFailedError`, the original connection has failed, and the AWS NodeJS Wrapper tried to failover to a new instance, but was unable to.
 There are various reasons this may happen: no nodes were available, a network failure occurred, and so on.
 In this scenario, please wait until the server is up or other problems are solved.
-(Exception will be thrown.)
+(Error will be thrown.)

 ### FailoverSuccessError